jinhanjun/observer-observable/README.md

   * ```void removeBeltObserver(BeltObserver o)```

 These methods should register and unregister a ```BeltObserver``` with a belt.
-Modify ```BeltImpl``` to be observable by implementing these methods delivering ```PlateEvent``` objects to registered observers through their
+Modify ```BeltImpl``` to be observable by implementing these methods and delivering ```PlateEvent``` objects to registered observers through their
 ```handlePlateEvent``` method as appropriate when plates are placed/removed.

 Now create the following two classes that implement ```BeltObserver```: